cds-hooks/docs/docs/specification/current.md

 #### OverrideReason

 An **OverrideReason** is described by the following attributes.
 This specification does not prescribe a standard set of override reasons; implementers are encouraged to submit suggestions for standardization.
-To enable analysis of a card's usage, the CDS service SHALL send the same `code`, `system`, and `label` across CDS Hooks requests for the same CDS client.

 Field | Optionality | Type | Description
 ----- | ----- | ----- | --------